mattbrazza/Flutter/README.md

 + Dig deeper into how information is passed through functions and between Express and Angular
 + CATCHING TYPOS IN A TIMELY MATTER!
 + Local vs Session Storage and how to use within the context of AngularJS
++ Working with "complex" structures stored in the Database; specifically pushing/removing users from the followers/following arrays that is a property of the user Schema

 #### Day-2 Thoughts:
 + Modify styling to be responsive with screen sizes (optomize for mobile ?)